 4. Morning and afternoon classes begin at 9 a.m. or 2 p.m. sharp.
 If a student arrives after 9 a.m. or after 2 p.m. they will be considered late.
 If a student arrives more than 10 minutes late, the student will be unable to attend the class until the break time.

 5. If a student is absent from their program without written notice to the school administrator for more than 5 consecutive days, they will be temporarily removed from the course list.
 Upon their return, they may try another available class or choose to be placed on a waiting list until there is adequate room.

 6. On the final afternoon of each session, there will be no afternoon classes.

 7. Students who register for more than 12 weeks may take one (1) vacation during their studies.
-All vacation requests must be received at least 2 weeks prior to the start of your vacation time.
+It is highly recommended that vacation requests be made two (2) weeks prior to the start of your vacation in order to ensure that it is processed and approved in time.
 If you do not meet either of these requirements, any vacation requests will be subject to an administrative fee of $100.
 This vacation may be up to a maximum of four weeks.
 Academic students who take a vacation must be aware of their course start and end dates and plan their time accordingly.
 Beyond 4 weeks, any additional days will be treated as absences.